ONSdigital/rm-case-service/API.md

 * `GET /cases/partyid/3b136c4b-7a14-4904-9e01-13364dd7b972?iac=true`

-If this query parameter is omitted the UAC **will not** be returned with the case details.
-The JSON examples provided for the three endpoints mentioned above include the UAC for illustration purposes.
+If this query parameter is omitted the unique access code **will not** be returned with the case details.
+The JSON examples provided for the three endpoints mentioned above include the code for illustration purposes.

 ## Get Case Group
 * `GET /casegroups/9a5f2be5-f944-41f9-982c-3517cfcfef3c` will return the details of the case group with an ID of `9a5f2be5-f944-41f9-982c-3517cfcfef3c`.